Missed Call (film)

 Missed Call is a 2005 Indian English language film directed by Mridul Toolsidas and Vinay Subramaniam duo.
-The film was shot on 16mm in 15 days on shoe-string budget.
-Shot in cinema verite style with on location sync- sound, it went on to becoming Opening Film at Indian Panorama section of the 36th International Film Festival of India, and featured in World Cinema India section at the 60th Cannes Film Festival.
-Missed Call garnered Best International Film at the Israel Film Festival, United States.
-Missed Call was adjudicated the Best International Film at the Red Sea International Film Festival in 2008.
-The film was honored with Films Division of India's "Best of Indian Cinema."

 Plot

 The protagonist, a 20-something Gaurav Sengupta (Ankur Vikal) is obsessed with the idea of capturing every moment in life on celluloid and narrates the story as seen through his eyes.
 It is his journey from joy to despair, from hope to frustration and from love to lust.

 Production

 The movie was produced by Reelism Films and was their debut production.
 The movie was directed by the director duo, Mridul Toolsidas and Vinay Subramanian.